Christian Student Fellowship

 - Pray for the camp as they search for new staff

-- New program director Hannah Akers will be starting part time in the Spring
+- New program director Hannah Akers is in place.

 - LSCA is still in need of a great cook.

-- Lakesider volunteers Lola Garrison, Norm Smith ,and George Ware spent the summer keeping the grass mowed and the camp beautiful for ministry.
+- Lakesider volunteers Lola Garrison, Norm Smith ,and George Ware spent the summer of 2021 keeping the grass mowed and the camp beautiful for ministry.

 - Brad Owen now serves on the Executive Board at LSCA.